jundalisay/superblist/content/en/superphysics/principles/chapter-05.md

 - The creation of tastiness also leads to the creation of blandness.

-{{< q a="Parmenides" >}}
+{{< q a="Parmenides" c="Parmenides Simplified by Plato" >}}
 Since the One exists, then the Whole has the One and Existence as Its parts.
 Each of these parts have both the One and Existence as its parts and is at the least made up of two parts.
 The same principle goes on forever.

 Every part always has these two parts because existence always involves one, and one involves being, so that one is always disappearing, and becoming two.
 This makes the One infinite in multiplicity.
-The One has Existence and therefore exists, leading it to become many.<cite>Simplified Parmenides by Plato</cite>
+The One has Existence and therefore exists, leading it to become many.
 {{< /q >}}